At birth, a goat or a sheep

 Poverty, unemployment, access to water

-The measures taken in the 1990s have made it possible to redress a difficult situation.
-However, a large part of the population still lives in relative or even extreme poverty.
-Unemployment is very high (60%) and many only manage to get by, more or less well, through various temporary commercial activities.
-Most often, thanks to mutual aid as well.
-Access to drinking water remains a government priority and major projects have improved the situation in recent years, although there are glaring disparities between the capital and the rest of the country.
-Unemployment and poverty are partly explained by the weakness of human capital (lack of training) and the weakness of management capacities.
-The benefits of the military rent and the port activity directly benefit only a minority who, little by little, are distancing themselves from the daily realities of the population.
+The measures taken in the 1990s helped to redress a difficult situation.
+But a large part of the population still lives in relative or even extreme poverty.
+Unemployment is very high (50% - the figure rises to 70% among the under-30s) and many can only get by, more or less well, through various temporary commercial activities.
+More often than not, this is also thanks to self-help.
+Access to drinking water remains a government priority, and major projects have improved the situation in recent years, although there are glaring disparities between the capital and the rest of the country.
+Unemployment and poverty are partly explained by the weakness of human capital (lack of training) and weak management skills.
+Profits from military and port activities directly benefit only a minority of the population, who are gradually distancing themselves from the day-to-day realities of the population.